-As an enthusiast of wood stoves, I’ve often found myself wondering about the optimal temperature range for their safe operation.
+As a fan of wood stoves, I frequently ponder the ideal temperature range for their safe use.

 Coincidentally, I also wanted to know when it gets too hot and the dangers that come with it.